Zane-/imgbot/README.md

 #### Optional download arguments:

 	sort (string): Subreddit sorting method.
 Defaults to 'hot'.
-	               Must be in 'hot', 'new', 'ris', 'con', 'top', 'topyear' 'topmonth', 'topweek', 'topday', 'tophour' limit (int):   Amount of posts to download.
-Defaults to 10. albums (bool): download albums or not.
-Defaults to True. gifs (bool):   download gifs or not.
+	               Must be in 'hot', 'new', 'rising', 'controversial', 'top', 'topyear' 'topmonth', 'topweek', 'topday', 'tophour'
+	limit (int):   Amount of posts to download.
+Defaults to 10. albums (bool): Download albums or not.
+Defaults to True. gifs (bool):   Download gifs or not.
 Defaults to True. nsfw (bool):   Download nsfw or not.
 Defaults to False. path (string): Path to download from.
 Defaults to current directory.
 ___